Salabat Jung: Conflict with Marathas

 Salabat Jung reached Aurangabad on 18 June, and in the month of August, Balaji Baji Rao having settled his internal disorders invaded and ravaged the Mughal territory at the head of 40,000 men.
 The character of the French auxiliaries acquired fresh lustre on this occasion.
 While at Aurangabad, their discipline and orderly conduct had commanded the respect of the Indians and they now established the superiority of the Salabat Jung over the Marathas.
 The Peshwa, meanwhile, had ordered Holkar and Scindia to join Ghazi ud-Din and to affect a junction with himself near Aurangabad, occupied by Salabat Jung and his French allies.
 The news of this fresh campaign dismayed the Nizam and his advisers.

 De Bussy said, "Care nothing for the invading army; you will best preserve the Deccan by marching on Poona."

 With audacity the French general unfolded his plan and overcame the fears of Salabat Jung.
-Leaving Aurangabad to its fate, the Mughal prince moved on to Golkonda, and, after some days spent there in preparation, he marched through Pabal, Khedal and Ahmednagar to Bedar on the road to Poona.
-As he marched, he contrived to send messages to Tara Bai at Satara and received from the old queen favourable and encouraging replies.
+Leaving Aurangabad to its fate, the Mughal prince moved on to Golkonda, and, after some days spent there in preparation, he marched through Pabal, Khedal and Ahmednagar to Bidar on the road to Pune.
+As he marched, he contrived to send messages to Tarabai at Satara and received from the old queen favourable and encouraging replies.

 Near Parner, de Bussy learnt of the approach of a Maratha army.
 Balaji, angered at the boldness of the Nizam's plan, had been sufficiently affected by it to detach 40,000 horsemen from the main army and lead them in pursuit.
 The Mughal forces consisted of large irregular levies, quite unfit to meet Balaji's cavalry.
 But with them were 500 French infantry and 5000 highly disciplined Sipahis led by French officers.
 On the news of the enemy's vicinity the Muslims formed up to await the Maratha attack.

 De Bussy seized some heights on one of the flanks and put his field-pieces on them, so as to command the ground across which the Peshwa must charge.
 In support of the guns he drew up his disciplined infantry.
 Balaji attacked the Mughals in the usual Maratha fashion, testing the whole line before charging home.
 But these proved bad tactics in face of the rapid shooting of the French cannon and the continuous fire of their drilled riflemen.
 The Maratha army, after suffering some loss, disappeared.